michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ### Hierarchical CAGGs

 When working with large time ranges (like daily, monthly, or yearly views), it’s important to improve performance by aggregating at different levels.
-One of the main reasons for using CAGGs is to eventually delete the original raw data — once it's safely summarized.
+One of the main reasons for using CAGGs is to eventually delete the original raw data, once it's safely summarized.

 However, if you calculate monthly, quarterly, or annual aggregates directly from the original raw data, it wastes a lot of computing resources.
 And if you’ve already deleted raw data (as planned), you wouldn't even be able to do it!

 TimescaleDB offers a solution: Hierarchical Continuous Aggregates.
-This means you can create a CAGG based on another, more detailed CAGG — without touching the raw data.
+This means you can create a CAGG based on another, more detailed CAGG, without touching the raw data.

 Here's a conceptual diagram (borrowed from the TimescaleDB blog):